pytest-dev/pytest/doc/en/how-to/usage.rst

 this acts as if you would call "pytest" from the command line.
 It will not raise :class:`SystemExit` but return the :ref:`exit code <exit-codes>` instead.
+Be careful though, by default (when ``None`` is passed) ``main`` will read arguments from the command line, which may not be desirable.
-You can pass in options and arguments:
+You can pass in options and arguments explicitly:

 .. code-block:: python